weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 You can explicitly set the version through a suffix.
 - Use `-1.0.0` to pin to a specific version.
 E.g. `semitechnologies/transformers-inference:distilbert-base-uncased-1.0.0` will always use the version with git tag `1.0.0` of the `distilbert-base-uncased` repository.
-- You can explicity set `-latest` to always use the latest version, however this is the default behavior.
+- You can explicitly set `-latest` to always use the latest version, however this is the default behavior.

 ### Option 2: A Hugging Face model